erikgall/eloquent-phpunit/readme.md

 #### Test your Laravel Eloquent model's and database schema

-This package was written for a project of mine.
-It was inspired by the Rails testing framework RSpec and how Rails world tests their models and database.
-So what can you test?
-You can test the following in your Laravel Eloquent models:
+This package was inspired by the Ruby on Rails world and the testing framework RSpec.
+The Ruby on Rails community (for the most part) write test for their model's attributes, relationships, database tables and table columns.

 ## Table of Contents